Sknapper4/3500FinalProject/README.md

 about_us.php: This page is a description of the two developers of the website.

+account.php: This file lets users see a profile picture, and lets the user delete their account if they choose.

 catalog.php: This file displays all the products that we offer.
 It receives information from the db and displays products based on the selected category.

 errors.php: This file handles and displays all the errors that take place while logging in, or registering an account.